-2016 Medical Clinical Assistant 20% 2017 AAS in Business Administration 20% (Taught Out) 2017 AOS in Automotive Technology 20% 2017 AOS in Automotive Technology w/Sub-Specialty in LDD 20% (Taught Out) 2017 AOS in Automotive Technology w/Sub-Specialty in PT 20% (Taught Out) 2017 Bachelor in Business Administration 50% 2017 AOS in Diesel Mechanics 20% 2019 AOS in Refrigeration and HVAC Technology 20% 2019 Diesel Advanced Technology Education (DATE) 20%
+YEAR PROGRAM % ONLINE 2016 Medical Clinical Assistant-Certificate 20% 2017 AAS in Business Administration 20% (Taught Out) 2017 AOS in Automotive Technology 20% 2017 AOS in Automotive Technology w/Sub-Specialty in LDD 20% (Taught Out) 2017 AOS in Automotive Technology w/Sub-Specialty in PT 20% (Taught Out) 2017 Bachelor in Business Administration 50% 2017 AOS in Diesel Mechanics 20% 2019 AOS in Refrigeration and HVAC Technology 20% 2019 Diesel Advanced Technology Education (DATE)-Certificate 20% 2021 Advanced Welding Technology-Certificate 20% 2021 Commercial Driver Training-Certificate 20%

 In January 2018, the main campus was approved to begin offering the Commercial Driver Training Program, our latest certificate program.
 In March 2019, the Bachelor of Science in Nursing was approved at the branch campus only.
-In May 2019, the Medical Clinical Assistant program became programmatically accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+In April 2019, the Diesel Advanced Technology Education certificate program was approved at the main campus only.
+In May 2019, the Medical Clinical Assistant program became programmatically accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and discontinued at the branch campus.
 In November 2019, the Aerospace and Defense program was approved at the branch campus only.

-In May 2020, WTC was approved to offer its first master degree program in Master of Business Administration (MBA).
+In May 2020, WTC was approved to offer a Master of Business Administration (MBA).
 It is the first approved program to be offered fully online.
+In June 2021, the Bachelor of Science in Technical Management program was approved at the branch campus only.